 A live chatter can immediately assist an inquisitive parent by connecting them with faculty members and oﬃce staﬀ, as well as answer general FAQ’s.
 They can even take messages to send to school staﬀ after hours, making sure that parents never have to wait to ask a more speciﬁc question.
 Having a live chat specialist who is always ready to connect parents with the information they need will help your college present as competent and prepared.

 Following up with students is critical, especially when it comes to transitioning them into the next freshman class.
-While 58% of students tend to use chat during all stages of recruitment, a signiﬁcant 75% of them have a preference for using chat after accepting an oﬀer.
+While students tend to use chat during all stages of recruitment, many have a preference for using chat after accepting an oﬀer.
 Having communication channels that students will want to use will help combat the “summer melt” phenomenon every admissions department experiences, where students either miss deadlines or don’t even engage with the ﬁnalization process that solidiﬁes their spot in the class.
 Chat can be used to promptly schedule school visits for accepted students and casually remind them about important deadlines as well.
 Conducting these follow-up conversations over chat also beneﬁts the institution since transcripts of these interactions can be saved and reviewed, allowing future correspondences to be more accurate and personalized for each individual student.

 Chat enhances the experience of prospective students through accessible, caring, efﬁcient, and consistent customer service.
 Not only can it help you put your website’s best foot forward for your next admissions cycle and make your community grow, but it can also help current students, parents, and even alumni interact with your website easier than ever before, making your school a stronger, more connected community.